 5. We love dogs however please no dogs on the course.

 Top Three overall male and female plus the top three masters male and female will receive a framed watercolor rendition of the years logo.
 Will do an award presentation around 1:30 pm

 Top three in each age group will receive medals starting at 19 and under, 20 to 29, 30 to 39, 40 to 49, 50 to 59, 60 and over.
 The medal awards will be done on a honor base by locating your name on the age graded results as you finish and then taking the appropriate medal for your place.
 Due to the length of the event it is difficult to do an actual award ceremony.

 Top three in each age group will receive medals starting at 19 and under, 20 to 29, 30 to 39, 40 to 49, 50 to 59, 60 and over

 Awards will be given out once 75% of the field has finished.

-There is many many many small hills along both courses.
-Only one major hill which is at mile 30.85.
-Right at the finish if you didn't know the math.
+There is abundance of small hills along both courses.
+Only one major uphill which is at the finish both races.
 I would say that there isn't much technical running with lots of rocks and roots however this isn't road running either.

 Please look at Facebook/Chippewa for pictures of the course